JasonAHendry/savanna/README.md

 # savanna
 ## Overview
-`nomadic3` supports real-time mapping and analysis of amplicon-based nanopore sequencing, rendering the data to a browser-based dashboard.
+`savanna` supports in-depth analysis of nanopore amplicon sequencing data.

 ## Install

 #### Requirements

-To install `nomadic3`, you will need:
+To install `savanna`, you will need:
 - The version control software [git](https://github.com/git-guides/install-git)
 - The package manager [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) or [mamba](https://mamba.readthedocs.io/en/latest/installation.html)
   - Mamba is faster and is recommended

 #### Steps
 **1. Clone the repository:**
 ```
 git clone https://github.com/JasonAHendry/nomadic3.git
 cd nomadic3
 ```
 \
+**2. Install `dorado`.**
+Follow the installation instructions [here](https://github.com/nanoporetech/dorado).
+- The `Dorado` wrapper will automatically download the appropriate basecalling models for you
+\

+**3. Install `guppy`.**
+\
+`dorado` does not currently support higher stringency demultiplexing, so we are still using `guppy`.
+In order to install `guppy`, you need to log onto the [nanopore community](https://community.nanoporetech.com) and naviigate to the Software  Downlaods section.
+At the bottom of the paged in Archived Software, you wll see Guppy v6.5.7 available for download.

+\
-**2. Install the depedendencies with conda:**
+**4. Install other depedendencies with conda:**
 ```
 conda env create -f environments/run.yml
 ```